jithinbp/jithinbp.github.io/_manufacturing/seelab-dev.md

 ---

-The circuits layouts were prepared by my father Dr Ajith Kumar, and I worked on the remaining bits which include soldering boards, firmware development, software work such as python libraries, graphical interfaces etc. For enclosure designs, I frequented various shops in Paharganj, New Delhi which dealt in laser cut signboards, and had nice tools.
+The circuits layouts were prepared by my father Dr Ajith Kumar, and I worked on the remaining bits which include soldering boards, firmware development, software work such as python libraries, graphical interfaces etc. For enclosure designs, I frequented various shops in Paharganj, New Delhi which dealt in [laser cut](/build/laser_cutting/) signboards, and had nice tools.

+Designed all graphics with Inkscape, and M.K.
+Packaging Ltd printed the cardboard packaging for ExpEYES-17.
+The devices were either [screen printed, or UV flatbed printed](/build/screen_printing/)

+For [Pick and Place Assembly](/build/pick_and_place/) , Beam Infotech's facility was rented.
+[Injection Moulding](build/injection_moulding/) was handled by [Tushar Sood's Paragon Products](https://www.paragongeysers.com/) Ltd at Okhla, New Delhi which deals in Geysers, and has a range of high end moulding machines.

 <div class="columns mt3 {% unless no_third_column %}columns-break{% endunless %}">
 {% assign prototypes = site.data.expeyes-dev %}